ProvableHQ/leo/documentation/cli/deploy.md

 `--rename` is rejected, before any network interaction, when:

-- the name is not a valid Aleo program name;
+- the name is not a valid Aleo program name.
-- the target collides with another program or dependency in the package (build artifacts are keyed by name, so this would be ambiguous);
+- the target collides with another program or dependency in the package (build artifacts are keyed by name, so this would be ambiguous).
-- the target is the program's current name (a no-op rename);
+- the target is the program's current name (a no-op rename).
-- it is combined with `--build-tests` (tests keep their original names and would dangle against the renamed primary);
+- it is combined with `--build-tests` (tests keep their original names and would dangle against the renamed primary).
 - deploying multiple [workspace](../guides/workspaces.md) members at once (deploy a single program instead).

-**Executing a renamed program.** Because your local package keeps its original identity, run the renamed program by its **fully qualified** on-chain name so it resolves to the deployed copy on the network:
+**Executing a renamed program.** Your local package keeps its original identity.
+Run the renamed program by its **fully qualified** on-chain name.
+This name resolves to the deployed network copy:

 ```bash
 leo execute --broadcast renamed_prog.aleo::main 1u32 2u32